How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

 Some food for thought:

-On average, recruiters and hiring managers spend just 6 seconds on every resume they get.
+On average, recruiters and hiring managers spend less than 10 seconds skimming the resume they get.

 You can actually make them read yours in full.